isomerpages/moe-changkatchangisec/_about-us/Announcements.md

 Please be informed that our school will be introducing e-CCA to our Sec 1 to 3 students, starting from 5 June, Friday, 2.30pm.
 For more information, please click on the link [here](/files/Parents%20Letter%20for%20eCCA.pdf)

+######  Home-Based Learning For Term 3

+Full details on HBL for Term 3 can be found [here]

+For student self-help resources for HBL, please click [here](https://go.gov.sg/ccsshbl).

+Dear Parents,

+The Parent kit providing tips on how you can support your child's HBL and addressing some of your concerns can be found [here][](/files/Resource%20Kit%20-%20HBL.pdf)